GresaSm/05-data.table-Smolica-Oueslati/README.md

 ### Session contents

 This session will help you dive into data wrangling with data.table. data.table is an R package that provides an enhanced version of data.frames.
 Essentially, data.table is a Swiss Army Knife for the entire suit of data wrangling tasks.
 Importantly, data.table is extremely performance-oriented, making it fast and memory-efficient.
 Especially for large datasets, data.table outperforms all comparable packages.
-While becoming fluent in a new syntax always feels exhausting at first, it is well worth investing the time if you plan to work with big data in R.
+In the session, we will introduce the mechanics of data.table along a logical sequence of data wrangling tasks.
+While a new syntax can always seem intimidating at first, it is well worth picking up some data.table basics if you plan to work with big data in R.

 ### Main learning objectives